 Second Book Project

 My second print monograph will shift my focus from politics and diplomacy to the social world of the French community in the Ottoman Empire during the seventeenth century.
 This project will analyze the social history of the growing French presence in the Ottoman lands while the political alliance slowly deteriorated to the point of official hostilities in the 1660s.
-Historians have generally emphasized the confessional segregation of Christian Europeans from Ottoman Muslims primarily because the nature of early modern archives—emphasizing official state-related correspondence—has obscured these relationships from the record.
+Historians have generally emphasized the confessional segregation of Christian Europeans from Ottoman Muslims.
+This outcome has been the product of early modern archives—emphasizing official state-related correspondence—that have obscured these relationships from the record.
 By reading the available letters and ledgers carefully, and at times against the grain, this project will demonstrate that cross-confessional social networks were ubiquitous.
 It presents the Mediterranean as an entangled socio-political world despite a plethora of religious and political barriers.

 “François de Beaucaire de Péguillon and the Ottoman Empire: Perceptions of a Sixteenth-Century Militant Bishop,” The Journal of the Western Society for French History 40 (2012). http://hdl.handle.net/2027/spo.0642292.0040.002